Up Your Email Engagement: Consumer-Oriented Strategies

 6. Track Performance And Optimize Your Email Engagement

 Finally, analyze your email metrics to identify elements that are engaging and elements that are not.
 For instance, compare the performance of emails using images versus those that don’t.
 Compare the titles of your emails to see which results in a higher open rate.
 Use heat maps to figure out what parts of the email engage readers most.
-This information can be used to optimize future emails to boost engagement.
+This information can be used to optimize future emails to boost customer engagement.

 These are six effective methods for creating a more engaging email marketing campaign.
 The more engaged your email recipients are, the better your chances are of converting your leads into customers — and of converting those one-time customers into loyal long-term customers.